kshannn/react_boardgames/README.md

 _Site Owner_
 * Objectives:
     - Provide an online alternative for people to sell and buy boardgames
-    - Integrate my knowledge of MySql, Express (NodeJs) and React Hook to build features (e.g. CRUD) to meet the needs of both vendors and customers in the context of an e-commerce site
+    - Integrate my knowledge of MySQL, Express (NodeJs) and React Hook to build features (e.g. CRUD) to meet the needs of both vendors and customers in the context of an e-commerce site

 _User_